Raguram-N/Headout_Assesment/README.md

 ### Headout

 - At Headout, we believe great experiences begin long before you arrive at the attraction.
 - The right ticket, the right timing, and the right information can turn a good visit into a memorable one.
 - You're not just booking a ticket—you're planning a memory.

-Whether it's your first visit, a special celebration, or a sunset you'll never forget, we're here to help you choose the experience that's right for you.
+---

-> **✨ Travel better, Experience deeper.**
+> **✨ Travel better.
+Experience deeper.**